Greg Reaves

-Greg Reaves (born August 20, 1996) is an American professional football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Greg Reaves (born August 20, 1996) is an American professional football defensive lineman.
 He played college football at South Florida.

 Early life

 Greg Reaves was born on August 20, 1996.
 He played high school football at Manatee High School in Bradenton, Florida.
 Manatee High won the state title during Reaves' freshman year in 2011.
 He recorded 87 tackles, one sack, one forced fumble, and one interception as a senior in 2014, earning Manatee County Defensive Player of the Year and All-State honors.
 He also participated in basketball and track in high school.

 College career

 After graduating from the United States Air Force Academy Preparatory School, Reaves was planning to play college football for the Air Force Falcons.
 However, he instead decided to walk-on to the University of South Florida and play for the South Florida Bulls.
 He did not play in any games during his first season in 2015.
 He earned the team's Scout Team Award for defense and was also named to the American Athletic Conference (AAC) All-Academic Team.
 Reaves played in eight games in 2016, posting four solo tackles and one assisted tackle.
 He was awarded a scholarship in 2017.
 He appeared in all 12 games during the 2017 season, totaling 32 solo tackles, 19 assisted tackles, four sacks, and three pass breakups, garnering AAC All-Academic Team recognition for the second time.
 Reaves started all 13 games in 2018, starting the first six at defensive end and the last seven at middle linebacker after an injury to Nico Sawtelle.
 Overall in 2018, Reaves totaled 47 solo tackles, 42 assisted tackles, 0.5 sacks, one fumble recovery, and one pass breakup.
 He was named to the AAC All-Academic Team for the third time.
 He started all 12 games on the defensive line during his senior year in 2019, posting 36 solo tackles, 27 assisted tackles, four sacks, two fumble recoveries, one interception, and two pass breakups.
 Reaves earned ACC All-Academic honors for the fourth time.
 He graduated with a bachelor’s degree in management in summer 2018.
 He also later graduated with a master's degree in entrepreneurship and 3.8 grade point average.